trailofbits/algo-ng/README.md

 * Includes a helper script to add and remove users
 * Blocks ads with a local DNS resolver (optional)
 * Sets up limited SSH users for tunneling traffic (optional)
-* Based on current versions of Ubuntu and strongSwan
+* Based on current versions of Ubuntu and StrongSwan
-* Installs to DigitalOcean, Amazon Lightsail, Amazon EC2, Vultr, Microsoft Azure, Google Compute Engine, Scaleway, OpenStack, or your own Ubuntu 18.04 LTS server
+* Installs to DigitalOcean, Amazon Lightsail, Amazon EC2, Microsoft Azure, Google Compute Engine, Hetzner, Scaleway

 ## Anti-features